[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 At a banquet in the city, his big frame swelling inside his magnificent uniform, General Winfield Scott proposed a toast: "Gentlemen, I give you the United States Military Academy, without whose science this army multiplied by four could not have entered the City of Mexico!"

 West Point had fought its first war; it had established that tradition which we have hailed so proudly ever since.
 In all three theaters of the war the Thinº Gray Line had been the steel wire on which the beads of victory had been strung.
-General Taylor was vastly assisted by his Adjutant General, Colonel Indicates a West Point graduate and gives his Class.William W. S. Bliss of the class of 1833 — the last class under the superintendency of Colonel Sylvanus Thayer.
+General Taylor was vastly assisted by his Adjutant General, Colonel Indicates a West Point graduate, Class of 1833: a link to his biographical entry in Cullum's Register.William W. S. Bliss of the class of 1833 — the last class under the superintendency of Colonel Sylvanus Thayer.
 Known at the time as "Perfect Bliss," General Taylor's Chief of Staff earned the name not only by writing some of the best dispatches known to military annals but in the administrative field as well.
-Captain Indicates a West Point graduate and gives his Class.Joseph K. F. Mansfield, class of 1821, was Taylor's Chief of Engineers and to him goes the credit for those careful ground plans which produced Taylor's victories.
+Captain Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.Joseph K. F. Mansfield, class of 1821, was Taylor's Chief of Engineers and to him goes the credit for those careful ground plans which produced Taylor's victories.

 The battle of Buena Vista brought the first great glory to West Point.
 We can mention only one typical detail.
 Captain John Washington, class of 1817, had brought his company of artillery two thousand miles, all the way from Pennsylvania to Texas; now they were before Buena Vista and his five main pieces of artillery were barring the Mexican advance.
 These guns were under the immediate command of Lieutenant J. P. J. O'Brien, class of 1836.
 The American line was forced back p87 under terrific Mexican pressure.
 Still O'Brien's guns barked.
 At last this officer was forced to report to Captain Washington that he had not one cannoneer left unwounded.
 But, falling back slightly and with reinforcements, he carried on until the Mexican infantry swept up to the muzzle of his famous guns.
 They were abandoned only when not a cannoneer remained to serve them.
 Lieutenant O'Brien was forced to see his guns disappear with the Mexican retreat.